BK Virus Infection

 - A kidney biopsy is a procedure to remove a small amount of tissue from your kidney to see if you are infected with the BK virus.

 How is a BKV infection treated?

-A BKV infection may resolve on its own, even without treatment.
-If you take antirejection medicine, your caregiver may change or decrease your dose.
+A BKV infection may go away on its own without treatment.
+If you take antirejection medicine, your healthcare provider may change or decrease your dose.
 You may also need any of the following:

 - Medicines may be used to decrease pain, help your immune system, or kill the BK virus.

 - Bladder irrigation is done to rinse your bladder and help you pass urine.